Emergency Shower & Eye Wash

 Emergency shower and eyewash stations are designed to flush the user’s head and body.
 They can also be used effectively in flushing contaminants from clothing.
 The safety showers should not be used to flush the user’s eyes because the high rate of water flow could cause damage.

-Consideration should be given to the possible need for multiple emergency shower installations based upon access distance and the possibility that more than one person may be affected at the same time.
+Consideration should be given to the possible need for multiple emergency shower installations based on access distance and the possibility that more than one person may be affected at the same time.

 To identify hazards in your workplace please visit: Workplace Hazard Identification